LuiseFreese/mermaid/scripts/README.md

 4. **Creates Application User** - Creates Dataverse Application User with proper permissions
 5. **Tests Everything** - Verifies the complete setup by calling Dataverse publishers endpoint

-## Troubleshooting

-**"Application not found" errors:**
-- The script automatically handles this by creating new app registrations

-**"Invalid client secret" errors:**
-- The script automatically generates fresh secrets to resolve this

-**"Service principal authentication failed":**
-- This is expected for first-time setup - the script automatically falls back to admin authentication

-**Azure AD propagation delays:**
-- The script includes automatic waiting for new service principals to propagate

 ## Security